 As the information age came to fruition, the Cy-Fair VFD implemented its systems.
 In the mid to late 1980's, a group installed its first set of servers to be used by the office staff and RFPD #9.
 Volunteers filled the IT role installing applications such as E-mail, Fire Management Systems and EMS applications.
-The department realized the importance IT played in the future of fire and EMS electronic operations and in 2007 hired Danny Corgiat as the first full-time Director of Information Technology.
-In 2009, the Robert Osbourne was hired as the first full-time hardware tech.
-In 2011, Aaron Mueller was hired as the first full-time programmer.
+The department realized the importance IT played in the future of fire and EMS electronic operations and in 2007 hired a full-time Director of Information Technology.
+In 2009, the IT Division hired the first full-time hardware tech.
+In 2011, a full-time programmer was added.
 The organizations IT division made significant progress since the 1980's.
 With virtualization of servers, installation of Storage Area Networking, wireless microwave systems, DSL and VPN connectivity to all stations, perimeter security, internal security, enhanced communications software such as Exchange; Blackberry; SharePoint; and messaging, and network infrastructure enhancements all played a significant role shoring the foundation of the system.
 This foundation sets the stage for future installations of advanced hardware and software including additional IT infrastructure components, dispatch systems, and mobile data systems.

 The Investigations Division, led by Chief Rodney Janczak, is primarily tasked with the determination of the origin and cause of fires within the Cy-Fair Volunteer Fire Department response area.
 The Division works closely with the Harris County Fire Marshal’s Office when a criminal act is suspected.
 Proper investigation and documentation of the origin and cause may facilitate claim settlement by your insurance carrier.